 The extent to which awards will vest will depend on the Company's EPS compared with the RPI.
 Participants are able to defer up to 75% of their annual bonus into Company shares, subject to approval by the Remuneration Committee.
 Under the 2008 grant, the Remuneration Committee allowed participants to defer up to 50% of their annual bonus into Company shares.
 Participants must hold the deferred shares for three years to be eligible for a matching award.
 Matching shares may be earned at the end of three years in the event that a stretching EPS target has been met.
 If the Company's EPS increases by more than the sum of the annual RPI increase and 15% pa then matching shares equal to three times the deferred shares will be earned.
 If the Company's EPS increases by more than the sum of the annual RPI increase and between 4% and 10% pa then the proportion of awards will be interpolated between 0.25x deferred shares and 1.75x deferred shares.
-If the Company's EPS increases by more than the sum of the annual RPI increase and 4% pa then matching shares equal to 0.25x deferred shares will be earned.
-If the Company's EPS increases and 4% pa then matching shares equal to 0.25x deferred shares will be earned.
-If the Company's EPS increases and 4% pa then 0% of the awards will vest.
+If the Company's EPS increases by more than the sum of the annual RPI increase and 4% pa then matching shares egual to 0.25x deferred shares will be earned.
+If the Company's EPS increases by less than the sum of the RPI increase and 4% pa then 0% of the awards will vest.

 In 2009 additional criteria were attached to the Bonus Deferral Share Matching Plan.
 Under the 2009 grant, the Remuneration Committee allowed participants to defer up to 50% of their annual bonus into Company shares.
 Participants must hold the deferred shares for three years to be eligible for a matching award.
 Matching shares may be earned at the end of three years in the event that a stretching EPS target has been met.
 If the Company's EPS increases by more than 15% pa then matching shares equal to three times the deferred shares will be earned.
 If the Company's EPS increases by between 4% and 10% pa then the proportion of awards will be interpolated between 0.25x deferred shares and 1.75x deferred shares.
-If the Company's EPS increases by less than 4% pa then matching shares equal to 0.25x deferred shares will be earned.
 If the Company's EPS increases by less than 4% pa then 0% of the awards will vest.